-Cancer rates are rising in women and it’s a disease that affects everyone, not only the woman, but also her family, friends and co-workers.
+Cancer rates are rising and it’s a disease that affects everyone, not only the ones diagnosed, but also her family, friends and co-workers.
 You can help us make a difference.

 are expected to develop cancer in their lifetime.